lauralwd/metagenomicspractical/README.md

 I encourage you to learn more about how conda works; it is definitely worth your time.
 Once conda is installed, make sure you have cloned this git repository to your local Linux system.
 Next, navigate to that specific folder in a terminal.
+If you do not have git installed, you can do so via your system package manager (i.e. `apt install git`) or via conda (`conda install git`).
+Alternativelly, download the whole practical as a zip file by clicking the green 'code' button on GitHub.

 ```
 git clone https://github.com/lauralwd/metagenomicspractical.git